nqminds/trustnetz/packages/docusaurus/docs/build5-docs/20-prot-overview.md

 The complete flow of the voucher request process is as follows

-- C.0 `device` creates *partially* authenticated TLS connection wiht registrar
+- C.0 `device` creates *partially* authenticated TLS connection with registrar
 - C.1 `device` constructs `voucher request` construct request and sign it with `iDevID` private key
 - C.2 `device` sends `voucher request` to `registrar`
 - C.3 `registrar` validates `voucher request`